diegomartinez1221/gov_1006_replication_relief_fatigue/README.md

-### Gov 1006 Replication Project: Quantifying Fatigue in MLB Relievers
+### gov_1006_replication_relief_fatigue

+This is a replication project for Gov 1006 at Harvard University taught by Preceptor David Kane.

+This project includes data collected from scraped from MLB Statcast.